 Amazon is investing heavily in graph technologies, which is worth paying attention to.
 Between launching Neptune and the likely acquisition of Sqrrl (on top of other security acquisitions!), they’ve been busy.
 For our users and those interested in the broader space, we thought it’d help to share our perspective.
-Graphistry’s mission is to power the next generation of investigation and visualization technologies, so we’ve been quite active on adjacent problems.
+Graphistry’s mission is to power the next generation of investigation and visualization technologies, so we’ve been quite active on adjacent problems… including with Amazon.

 At Reinvent, Amazon launched their first Graph-Database-as-a-Service, Neptune.
 This is an especially big deal because Neptune is also the first managed graph database by a top 3 cloud provider.
 Graph databases help power a variety of technologies, and the ones Graphistry cares about are investigative.
 Think cybersecurity, anti-fraud, market analysis, netops, devops, etc. The Amazon Neptune team invited Graphistry to join them on-stage at Reinvent, where we were delighted to share what we have been seeing and doing in this space:

 Over the coming year, we expect to see many teams to start leveraging Neptune.
 For security, especially so alongside existing traditional SIEM tools — think Splunk, ElasticSearch, Hadoop systems, etc. The fraud story is similar and just as compelling.
 We have been seeing several top uses already:

 - 360 maps around key events and entities, like incidents, accounts, and devices.
 Graphistry has been turning best practices here into visual software that is smart, fast, and comprehensive, so stay tuned for our coming posts introducing visual analytics playbooks!